 I am an Associate Professor of Computer Science and Engineering at the University of Michigan.
 I am the leader of the Laboratory for Progress (Perception, Robotics, and Grounded Reasoning Systems).
 My work and collaborations aim to discover methods for computational reasoning and perception that will enable robots to effectively assist people in common human environments.
+Essentially, we explore how to make the real world programmable through the control of autonomous robots.
+Critical challenges towards this goal are enabling robots to perceive our world (i.e., "robots can't work if they can't see"), reason under uncertainty, and learn from human users.
 This research pertains primarily to interactive robotics with contributions the technology of robot perception and mobile manipulation as well as the usability of this technology by people in real situations.
 Because science is exactly independently verifiable knowledge, open-source contributions and reproducibility are critical features of my work.

 My past projects include robotic person following and gesture recognition, robot learning from demonstration, physics-based tracking of human motion from video, protocols and libraries for web/cloud robotics, markerless model and motion capture, inertial motion capture, balance control of simulated humanoids, and humanoid imitation learning.